hsuanchi/Find-Sitemaps/docs/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Find-Sitemap
+# **Find-Sitemap**

-Find Sitemap is a simple SEO tool to help you find the sitemap.
+**Find Sitemap** is a tool that helps you easily locate sitemaps on any website.
+It provides a quick and easy way to find the sitemap of a website, even if it is hidden deep within the website's directory structure.
+It can also detect multiple sitemaps, allowing you to view and analyze all the pages that are included in the site's sitemap.

 ```
 >>> from Find_Sitemap import FindSitemap